Friday, July 4, 2025

 Elise Boulding, a sociologist and Quaker activist, got her finger on the country’s central problem: a “failure to grieve over its shortcomings.”

-It’s a country that exterminated the indigenous people and took stole land; kidnapped and enslaved Africans because it wanted an exploitable source of labor; drafted people of Japanese descent to fight in World War II while imprisoning their families in camps.
+It’s a country that exterminated the indigenous people and stole the land; kidnapped and enslaved Africans because it wanted an exploitable source of labor; asked people of Japanese descent to fight in World War II while imprisoning their families in camps.
 The list of shortcomings is long — if you pay attention.
 Boulding is right that most Americans simply don’t.

 It’s the Fourth of July, and instead of a celebratory day, I’m thinking of a somber day, a day to grieve over failures.
 I think, given the circumstances, that’s the place to start.